 Critical care nursing team

-The team of over 90 critical care nurses are specifically trained in cancer critical care, and are led by the critical care Matron.
+The team of 84 critical care nurses are specifically trained in cancer critical care, and are led by the critical care Matron.

 The environment is exciting and supportive, and facilitates the development of specialised oncology and intensive care nursing skills.
 The aim is to provide the very best technical and emotionally competent nursing care possible.